knil-sama/UFR/README.md

 # UFR
-A school projet of authentification usign closed-se identification and smart card cyphered data
+A school projet of authentification using closed-se identification and smart card encrypted data